kunjzk/mern-backend/README.md

 - When deploying to digitalOcean app platform, we cannot hardcode port numbers.
 We need to pick an appropriate port number based on the runtime environment.
 - https://www.npmjs.com/package/dotenv
 - `const port = process.env.PORT || 3000`
-- Create a .env file but don't push it to github
+- Create a .env file but don't push it to github.
+Now on DO we get the env from the runtime.